 A Private Commercial Property Appraisal Makes Dollars and Sense

-The process begins with a formal commercial property appraisal of both a property’s interior and exterior with a site visit that takes approximately one hour in length.
+The process begins with a formal commercial property appraisal of a property’s interior and exterior with a site visit that takes approximately one hour.
 Our commercial property appraisers will also determine the condition of the land and any improvements (not just a drone fly-by), and then compare our findings to local neighborhood data.

 Typically, commercial property owners who seek our appraisal services fall into two categories:

-- The local school board, who believes the taxes of a particular property are too low
+- The local school board who believes the taxes on a particular property are too low

 The Robert Weiler Company is most often approached by lawyers representing their clients; however, we are also contacted directly by property owners to perform these types of commercial appraisals.
-If a lawyer is contacting us, a Board of Revision (BOR) complaint has likely been filed, which tells us the year and location of the property being contested.
+If a lawyer contacts us, a Board of Revision (BOR) complaint has likely been filed, which tells us the year and location of the property being contested.
 Other times, the case may have already gone to the BOR and is being appealed, and they now want a formal appraisal to support their case at the Ohio Board of Tax Appeals (BTA).
-Our work includes a site visit, as well as the analysis, report, and one expert witness testimony at a BOR or BTA hearing.
+Our work includes a site visit and the analysis, report, and one expert witness testimony at a BOR or BTA hearing.
 Additional testimony can be supplied, but it is rarely necessary.

-If a property owner is contacting us directly or the complaint has not already been filed, we will perform a brief preliminary analysis; this will determine whether we can help someone by executing such an appraisal.
+If a property owner contacts us directly or the complaint has not already been filed, we will perform a brief preliminary analysis; this will determine whether we can help someone by executing such an appraisal.
 We will not charge someone nor prepare an appraisal if we believe that the assessment provided by the State was accurate.
-So, whether it’s apartment buildings and condominiums, office buildings, shopping centers, industrial sites, or land for sale, our CRE firm is fully equipped to take on any commercial property appraisal assignment.
+Whether apartment buildings and condominiums, office buildings, shopping centers, mixed-use properties, special purpose property, industrial real estate, or land for sale, our CRE firm is fully equipped to take on any commercial property appraisal assignment.

 Commercial Real Estate Appraisals Explained

 The basics of a commercial real estate appraisal are very similar, no matter what type of services you seek.
 Think of it as a science experiment, where the first step is “identifying the problem.”
-An aphttp://www.rweiler.com/blog/commercial-real-estate-appraisal-top-10-qa/praisal may include determining the intended use of the property, relevant characteristics of it, and assignment conditions.
+An appraisal may include determining the property’s intended use, its relevant characteristics, and assignment conditions.

-The analysis and subsequent report includes market area data (general characteristics of the area/neighborhood) and comparable property data (sales, listings, offerings, vacancies, etc.).
+The analysis and subsequent report include market area data (general characteristics of the area/neighborhood) and comparable property data (sales, listings, offerings, vacancies, etc.).
 The analysis also evaluates four factors: scarcity, desire, utility, and effective purchasing power.
-Afterwards, the appraiser estimates the value and creates a commercial appraisal report that can take a few days or up to several weeks to generate.
+Afterward, the appraiser estimates the value and creates a commercial appraisal report that can take a few days or several weeks to generate.